-In the mobile development, Agile and DevOps are widely used terms and majority of mobile teams exercise either one of these ‘practices’.
+In the mobile development, Agile and DevOps are popular terms and a majority of mobile teams exercise either one of these ‘practices’.
 However, there are differences of how organizations have adopted both Agile and DevOps culture in their daily doings.
-Some may even see agile and devops similar manner.
+Some may even see agile and DevOps similar manner.

-We’ll take a look at how these two popular and well-adopted methodologies/cultures are different from mobile testing point of view.
-For starters, I’d recommend to read the definition of mobile devops.
+We’ll take a look at how these two popular and well-adopted methodologies/cultures are different from the mobile testing point of view.
+For starters, I’d recommend reading the definition of mobile DevOps.

 To build and manage operations efficiently and create those features that drive your app usage up and forward, plus provides a great user experience, testing with continuous integration and delivery is the core of the process.